HireDale/daleydose/prescription-create-new.md

 # **CREATE A NEW PRESCRIPTION**
 ---
+The Daley Dose application's main feature is the ability to create **digital prescriptions**.
+By using a secure, well-equipped application, prescribers around the world can maintain the highest standard of care for their patients.

 ![Daley Dose user interface create new](/assets/images/daley-dose-home-window-parts-create-new.png)

 To create a new prescription, follow these steps: